Rdemora2/Rdemora2/README.md

 My name is Roberto.

-Currently im a fullstack dev intern at Buser Brasil.
+Currently im a fullstack developer intern at Buser Brasil.

 I'm a college student in systems analysis and development